7oSkaaa/CP-Templates-Snippets/README.md

 # CP-Templates-Snippets

-This my snippets for CP-Templates to use in VS-Code, It's made for competitive programming using `C++` language.
+These are my snippets for CP-Templates to use in VS-Code, It's made for competitive programming using `C++` language.

 ---